 Over the years we have definitely learned that there is a science in getting your clients to relax and be themselves.
 The funny thing is it isn’t as hard as we make it out to be.
 With our posing we really keep our subject in mind and what makes them feel the most confident.
-Here are our tips on posing and achieving the most natural looking photos.
+Here are our tips for senior picture poses and how to achieve the most natural looking photos.

 We try to find a way to add movement into almost every pose.
 A static pose can feel stuffy and it also can create nerves for your subject.
 Having them move in some way distracts their mind and lightens the pressure.
 Poses we often use for movement are walking, spinning, and swaying.
 For walking we tell our clients to pretend they are on a tight rope and it gives a nice looking sway.